nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

 A MQueues (Multiple Queues) is a bounded array of queues, each queue is referenced by an index.

 A producer is responsible for choosing which message to assign to which queue:

-    - using a round robin algorithm a producer can balance messages between queues
+* Using a round robin algorithm a producer can balance messages between queues
-    - using a shard key (or any custom logic) producers can group messages by queue, the "grouping" semantic is shared with the consumers.
+* Using a shard key (or any custom logic) producers can group messages by queue, the "grouping" semantic is shared with the consumers.

 Each queue is an ordered immutable sequence of messages that are appended:

-    - the producer will never be blocked when appending a message.
+* The producer will never be blocked when appending a message.
-    - The messages are persisted outside of the JVM
+* The messages are persisted outside of the JVM
-    - The retention policy is up to the MQueues implementation
+* The retention policy is up to the MQueues implementation

 Consumers read messages using a tailer, the current offset (read position) for a queue can be persisted (commit):

-    - Consumer don't destroy messages while reading from a queue.
+* Consumer don't destroy messages while reading from a queue.
-    - Consumer can start reading messages from the last committed message, the beginning or end of a queue.
+* Consumer can start reading messages from the last committed message, the beginning or end of a queue.

 Consumers can choose a namespace to persist its offset:

-    - multiple consumers can tail a queue at different speed
+* Multiple consumers can tail a queue at different speed

 This is enough to implement the two main patterns of producer/consumer:

-1. queuing (aka work queue): a message is delivered to one and only one consumer
+1. Queuing (aka work queue): a message is delivered to one and only one consumer
-    - producers dispatch messages in queues
+  * producers dispatch messages in queues
-    - there is a single consumer per queue (nb of queues = nb of concurrent consumers)
+  * there is a single consumer per queue (nb of queues = nb of concurrent consumers)
-2. pub/sub (aka event bus): a message is delivered to multiple consumers interested in a topic
+2. Pub/Sub (aka event bus): a message is delivered to multiple consumers interested in a topic
-    - each queue in a mqueues can be seen as a topic
+  * each queue in a mqueues can be seen as a topic
-    - consumer subscribe a topic by getting a tailer to a queue
+  * consumer subscribe a topic by getting a tailer to a queue
-    - consumer persists its offset in a private name space
+  * consumer persists its offset in a private name space

 ## Default MQueues implementation